 Traveling from Ortonville to Granite Falls, paddlers will see a diversity of terrain, from steep granite bluffs to marshy lowlands.
 The Minnesota River is rich in natural beauty, flowing through a wide valley carved out by the ancient River Warren.
 This segment is designated as a Wild and Scenic River.
 There are some Class I rapids and dams which need to be portaged.
 About rapids classes.
-Tell me more about this river's landscape, wildlife, and history.

 Minnesota River Water Trail sections and maps: